gertst/clockWithPillReminder/README.md

-# Clock with pill reminder
+# Clock with reminders

-For the moment, it features a clock, a weather service.
-No Reminders yet, but working on it.
+This html clock features a clock (duh!), a weather service and reminders.
-I use it on an old Nexus 4 smartphone.
+I use it on an old Nexus 4 smartphone, build into a small photo frame.

-It's in the living room, as a 'smartclock' :-)
+It's in the living room, as a 'smartclock':

 ![alt text](project/IMG_20161217_153528.jpg	 "My living room smartclock")